jhpyle/docassemble/_docs/background.md

    something.

 There are features in **docassemble** that address each of these limitations.

-If you have [`code`] that takes a long time to run, you can run it in a [background process].
-If you want to process user input before the user submits it, you can cause the user's web browser to [check in] with the server every few seconds and update the user's screen with the results.
-If you want to schedule [`code`] to run at times when the user is not using **docassemble**, you can create a [scheduled task].
+1. If you have [`code`] that takes a long time to run, you can run it in a [background process].
+2. If you want to process user input before the user submits it, you can cause the user's web browser to [check in] with the server every few seconds and update the user's screen with the results.
+3. If you want to schedule [`code`] to run at times when the user is not using **docassemble**, you can create a [scheduled task].

+The following sections explain these features.

 # <a name="background"></a>Background processes for time-consuming code